qubole/quark/JsonModel.md

     {
         name: 'warehouse_big`
         query: 'select * from hive.tpcds.warehouse as wr where wr.w_warehouse_sq_ft > 100'
-        destination: 'VIEWS'
+        dataSource: 'VIEWS'
         schema: 'PUBLIC'
         table: 'WAREHOUSE_PARTITION'
     }

 `name` Name of the view.
 `query` Query that describes the materialized view.
-`destination` Data source where the materialized view is stored.
+`dataSource` Data source where the materialized view is stored.
 `schema` Schema of the table where the materialized view is stored.
 `table`  Name of the table where the materialized view is stored.